hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 ### Arguments

-There are five items listed when you run `ls`, but what types of files are they, or are they directories?
+There are five items listed when you run `ls`, but what types of files are they, or are they directories or files?

 We can modify the default behavior of `ls` with one or more **"arguments"** to get more information.